X16Community/x16-docs/X16 Reference - Appendix Z - 65816 Processor Upgrade.md

 ## Overview

-The 8-Bit Guy (David Murray) has expressed a desire to have a possible upgrade path to the 65816 processor for all X16s (current and future).
+The 8-Bit Guy (David Murray) has expressed a desire to have a possible upgrade path to the WDC 65816 processor for all X16s (current and future).
 This is not guaranteed and the capabilities depend in several factors with many details still to be discussed.

 At present,